 - Known active infection with human immunodeficiency virus (HIV), hepatitis B, hepatitis C or cytomegalovirus (CMV)

 - Known cases of clinically active brain metastases (brain magnetic resonance imaging [MRI] as clinically indicated); prior evidence of brain metastasis successfully treated with surgery or radiation therapy will not be exclusion for participation as long as they are deemed under control at the time of study enrollment

-- Dementia or significantly altered mental status that would prohibit the understanding or rendering of informed consent and compliance with the requirements of this protocol
+- Dementia or significantly altered mental status that would prohibit the understanding or rendering of compliance with the requirements of this protocol even with caregiver support

 - Pregnancy or breast-feeding; female patients must be surgically sterile or be postmenopausal for two years, or must agree to use effective contraception during the period of treatment and 6 months after; all female patients with reproductive potential must have a negative pregnancy test (serum/urine) within 48 hours from starting the conditioning chemotherapy

 - Lack of availability of a patient for immunological and clinical follow-up assessment

 I. To evaluate the safety and feasibility of adoptive transfer of TGFbDNRII-transduced autologous tumor infiltrating lymphocytes (autologous NY-ESO-1 TCR/dnTGFbetaRII transgenic T cells).

 I. NY-ESO-1 TCR/ dnTGFbetaRII transgenic T cell persistence by analyzing serial peripheral blood samples for the presence of T cells with the NY-ESO-1 TCR by tetramer analysis.